nikhil-p21/PicSplit/README.md

 # PicSplit

-PicSplit is a web application that splits bills from images using Optical Character Recognition (OCR) and provides an easy way to manage shared expenses.
+PicSplit is a web app that allows users to split bills from images easily.
+Upload an image of a receipt, and the app extracts and divides the bill among participants.

 ## Features

-- Upload an image of a bill and extract text automatically.
+- Extracts text from images to identify items and prices.
-- Identify and split individual items among users.
+- Splits bills fairly among participants.
-- Generate an equal or custom split for payments.
+- User-friendly interface powered by Streamlit.
-- Simple and user-friendly Streamlit interface.
+- Uses Poetry for package management.

 ## Prerequisites